Aaron Ramsey On Bench - Rangers Team vs Red Star Belgrade Confirmed

 McGregor, Tavernier, Goldson, Balogun, Bassey, Jack, Kamara, Lundstram, Aribo, Kent, Morelos

-Substitutes: McLaughlin, McCrorie, Diallo, Ramsey, Sands, Wright, Roofe, Sakala, Barisic, King, Lowry
+Substitutes: McLaughlin, McCrorie, Diallo, Ramsey, Sands, Wright, Roofe, Sakala, Barisic, King, Lowry, Arfield